zeeatwork/hatchlink-server/README.md

 Complete the following steps to start a new project (NEW-PROJECT-NAME):

-1. CD TO Projects folder
+1. CD TO Projects resourcer
 2. Clone this repository to your local machine ANDB`cd` into the cloned repository`git clone CLONE-URL NEW-PROJECT-NAME && cd $_`
 3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`